VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ![image alt](images/HUAY_ARCH_SURFACE_for_neighb11_mod.jpg?raw=true)

 ### Ortho-mosaics and Digitised Features
 The central data frame displays an ortho-mosaic created in PCI Geomatica years ago using 5MP images taken from an ultralight plane during a low-height flight.
 Ground points were used to georeferenced the final image.
 If you zoom in you will be able to see the blue crosses that mark ground control points.
-The other data frames in the plate show the location of the main frame in the ravine where the site is located (left) and the location of excavation units (right)
+The other data frames in the plate show the location of the main frame in the ravine where the site is located (left) and the location of the excavation units (right).

 ![image alt](images/CompoundC03_ExcUnits_mod.jpg?raw=true)